Sinankylosaurus

-Sinankylosaurus (meaning "Chinese fused lizard") is a dubious genus of dinosaurs, originally described as an ankylosaur, from the Late Cretaceous Hongtuya Formation of Shandong, China.
-The genus contains a single species, Sinankylosaurus zhuchengensis, known from a nearly complete right ilium.
+Sinankylosaurus (meaning "Chinese fused lizard") is a dubious dinosaur genus known from the Late Cretaceous Hongtuya Formation of China.
+The genus contains a single species, Sinankylosaurus zhuchengensis, known from a partial right ilium (a pelvic bone).
+This specimen was originally described as belonging to an ankylosaur, although later research has disputed this identification, noting the lack of anatomical characters uniting Sinankylosaurus with this group.